shandyrzk/shandyrzk/README.md

 ### Hi! 👋 I'am Shandy.
+Hi!
+I’m an Information Systems graduate from Sebelas April University.
+I focus on system analysis, IT infrastructure, cloud computing, and web/software development.
+I’m curious, quick to learn, and love turning ideas into solutions.
+Looking forward to collaborating on impactful projects and growing along the way.
 <!--
 **shandyrzk/shandyrzk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.